-The journalist photographer Fatih Pinar met photography when he was studying economy at the university in Izmir in 1992.
-He stopped studying in 1997 and moved to Istanbul in order to become a photo journalist.
-Pinar created a lot of photo reportages for geography magazines in Turkey and in the Middle East between 1998 and 2004.
+Journalist and photographer Fatih Pinar met photography at the time of his study of economics at the university in 1992.
+Lately in 1997 he moved to Istanbul in order to become a photo reporter.
+Pinar created a lot of photo- reportages for geography magazines in Turkey and in Middle East between the years of 1998 and 2004.

-Pinar started to produce sound photo reportages for several internet media groups in 2005 and thereafter he was concentrated on the subjects like urban transformation in Istanbul and related violations of rights.
+The photographer made photo-reportages for several internet media groups in 2005 and thereafter he was concentrated on subjects like urban transformation in Istanbul and related violations of rights.

-Since 2013 he has been producing video-reportages about the social and political developments in Turkey.
+Since 2013 he has been making video-reportages about the social and political developments in Turkey.
 He works as a freelance video journalist as well as activist.

 With the own words of the photographer: